Animal advocates working to make SC a no-kill state - South Carolina Radio Network

-An ambitious effort is underway by animal advocates to make sure no healthy animals in South Carolina are euthanized because they don’t have a home.
+An ambitious effort is underway by animal advocates to prevent any healthy animals in South Carolina from being euthanized because they do not have a home.

 The Charleston Animal Society is working with shelters and animal protection groups statewide for No Kill South Carolina.

-Abigail Kamleiter, Director of No Kill South Carolina, said they got the idea to go statewide after the Charleston Animal Society eventually reached no-kill status five years ago.
+No Kill South Carolina director Abigail Kamleiter said they got the idea to go statewide after Charleston eventually reached “no-kill” status five years ago.

-The CAS started addressing the problem in 2008 when its euthanasia rate was 65 percent.
+The CAS began addressing the issue in 2008 when its euthanasia rate was 65 percent.

-“It was really high and we were not happy with it,” she said.
+“We were not happy with it,” Kamleiter said.
 After concerted efforts, the CAS reached its no-kill goal in its first year.
 She said they focused on four major strategies: encouraging adoptions, reducing free-roaming felines, improving the spay-neuter program and increasing the number of foster homes for the animals.

-“Rather than holding them (cats) for a stray period for five days to see if anyone comes to get them, which happens in about one percent of the cases — and that’s no exaggeration — we alter them then put them back where they came from because that’s where they live anyway,” Kamleiter said.
+“Rather than holding (cats) for a stray period for five days to see if anyone comes to get them, which happens in about one percent of the cases — and that’s no exaggeration — we alter (spay or neuter) them, then put them back where they came from because that’s where they live anyway,” Kamleiter said.

-“We do a high-volume, high-quality spay and neuter program,” she said. “last year we altered over 12,000 animals here in Charleston County and we also have a really big foster program.”
+Kamleiter said CAS “altered” more than 12,000 animals in Charleston County in addition to its foster program.
 CAS could have as many as 500 animals in foster care at any given time.

 “‘We achieved our goal, now what?'”
 Kamleiter said.
 “So the board looked around and said, there’s no reason that everybody in South Carolina can’t do what we’ve done here in Charleston County.
 So we launched No Kill South Carolina.”